termermc/textbin-backend/README.md

 # textbin-backend
-Anonymous temporary text hosting site (backend).
+Anonymous text board engine and text hosting site (backend).
 Provides an API for the frontend and connects to a PostgreSQL server to store and retrieve data.

 # Dependencies